-The student (Respondent) shall be entitled to appear in person and present his/her defense.
+The accused student (Respondent) shall be entitled to appear in person and present his/her defense.
 The student may also elect not to appear, in which case the hearing shall be held in his/her absence.
 The failure of the student to appear should not be taken as indicative of guilt and must be noted without prejudice.

 The student (Respondent) and the College shall not be represented by legal counsel.
-The student may be accompanied by a member of the faculty, staff, student body of the college, a parent or guardian, or by legal counsel.
+The student may be accompanied by a member of the faculty, staff, and/or a member student body of the college.
 Those who accompany the student will not be allowed to testify nor ask any questions of anyone present at the hearing.
 Failure of those accompanying the student to comply with the above statement will result in him or her being asked to leave the hearing.

-- 1. If the student (Respondent) elects to attend the hearing, he or she shall hear all testimony and may ask questions of witnesses. - 2.
-The student shall be entitled to the right to remain silent throughout the judicial proceedings and such refusal to participate should not be taken as indicative of guilt and must be noted without prejudice. - 3.
-The Complainant (person filing the complaint) and the accused (Respondent) have the right to be assisted by any advisor they choose, at their own expense.
-The advisor may be an attorney.
-The complainant and/or the accused is responsible for presenting his or her own
+1. If the student (Respondent) elects to attend the hearing, he or she shall hear all testimony and may ask questions of witnesses.

-- case and, therefore, advisors are not permitted to speak or to participate directly in any hearing. - 4.
-The Complainant, the accused student (Respondent), and The Dean of Students, shall have the privilege of presenting witnesses, subject to the right of cross-examination. - 5.
-Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by the Judicial Appeals Committee. - 6.
-The Judicial Appeals Committee will be allowed to ask questions throughout the hearing and the committee's determination shall be made on the basis of whether it is more likely than not (preponderance of the evidence) that the accused student(s) violated the student code, rules, regulations, policies, or procedures. - 7.
+- 2. The Dean of Students will direct the hearing unless there is a conflict of interest.
+If a conflict of interest is found, the V.P. of Enrollment management will assign another college official to direct the hearing. - 3.
+The student shall be entitled to the right to remain silent throughout the judicial proceedings and such refusal to participate should not be taken as indicative of guilt and must be noted without prejudice. - 4.
+The Complainant (person filing the complaint) and the accused student (Respondent) have the right to be assisted by any advisor they choose, at their own expense.
+The advisor must be a member of the BRTC Community (student, faculty, or staff) and may not be an attorney.
+The complainant and/or the accused is responsible for presenting his or her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing. - 5.
+The Complainant, the accused student (Respondent), and The Dean of Students, shall have the privilege of presenting witnesses, subject to the right of cross-examination.
+All questioning will be conducted by the Dean of Students, VP of Enrollment Management, or the Judicial Appeals Committee.
+Questions may also be asked or suggested by the accused student.
+Answers to such questions shall be directed to the Judicial Appeals Committee. - 6.
+Pertinent records, exhibits, and written statements may be accepted as evidence for consideration by the Judicial Appeals Committee. - 7.
+The Judicial Appeals Committee will be allowed to ask questions throughout the hearing and the committee's determination shall be made based on the facts and evidence presented on whether or not the accused student(s) violated the student code, rules, regulations, policies, or procedures. - 8.
 There shall be a single verbatim record, such as a recording of all hearings before a Judicial Appeals Committee.
-The record shall be College property. - 8.
-The student (Respondent) shall be entitled to an explanation of any penalty which is assessed. - 9.
+The record shall be College property. - 9.
+The student (Respondent) shall be entitled to an explanation of any penalty which is assessed. - 10.
 The Judicial Appeals Committee's decision is final and may not be appealed further.